 Amazon’s definition tries to make this tension apparent by explicitly stating ownership is broader than themselves or their team:

 Leaders are owners.
 They think long term and don’t sacrifice long-term value for short-term results.
 They act on behalf of the entire company, beyond just their own team.
 They never say “that’s not my job”.

 Owners are expert at delegating.
-There’s a big difference between telling people what to do, and helping people know what the right thing to do is.
-Great owners are expert at the later.
+There’s a big difference between telling people what to do and helping people know what the right thing to do is.
+Great owners are experts at the latter.
 Great owners scale by bringing others along with them.

 Owners get their hands dirty.
 And elbows.
 They pitch in and do the grunt work when necessary.
 They lead by example, demonstrating no task is beneath them.